bjankord/Style-Guide-Boilerplate/README.md

 Style-Guide-Boilerplate
 =======================

-A starting point for crafting web stlye guides.
+A starting point for crafting web style guides.

 ## Demo